e-puck2/Create_Eclipse_e-puck2/ReadMe.txt

-Each Eclipse_Mobots folder has the same structure.
+Each Eclipse_Mobots folder has more or less the same structure.

 It is composed of:
 1) eclipse folder which contains the eclipse package with the plugins
 2) Tools folder which contains dedicated tools needed by the platform (toolchain, make, etc)